Masters of the Mint: Famous US Coin Designers & Their Works

 Frank Gasparro

-Only a few months after President John F. Kennedy was assassinated, Frank Gasparro decided to design the Kennedy Half Dollar (1964), which is his most well-known coin design.
+Only a few months after President John F. Kennedy was assassinated, Frank Gasparro was commissioned to design the Kennedy Half Dollar (1964), which is his most well-known coin design.
 As a result, Kennedy's modest yet respectable visage on the coin has become the most recognizable image on American currency.
 What is interesting is that the post-war optimism of the 1960s and 1970s is led by people like Gasparro.

 Most Beautiful US Coin Designs to Remember

-The capacity of American coinage to combine history, art, and national identity into a single metal object is what makes it so beautiful.
+The capacity of American coinage to combine history, coin art, and national identity into a single metal object is what makes it so beautiful.
 Every coin commemorates a distinct period in American history and reflects the creative vision of its creator on its own.

 Key Features